drjuls/AMBiT/INSTALL.md

 - [Using the ILP64 Interface vs. LP64 Interface](https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2024-0/using-the-ilp64-interface-vs-lp64-interface.html),
 - [Using Intel MKL from Eigen](https://eigen.tuxfamily.org/dox/TopicUsingIntelMKL.html)

-Finally, MKL supports using multithreading to do linear algebra operations in parallel, which can provide substantial speedups when enabled.
+MKL supports using multithreading to do linear algebra operations in parallel, which can provide substantial speedups when enabled.
 There are multiple supported backends, but it's important to select one that's compatible with the compiler you are using to build AMBiT.
 You can specify which backend MKL should use by setting the `MKL_THREADING` CMake variable to one of the